Effective Equilibrium Theory of Quantum Light-Matter Interaction in Cavities: Extended Systems and the Long Wavelength Approximation: The long wavelength approximation for the coupled light-matter system

-By inspection of the polarization vectors in Eqs.~\eqref{app:eq:polarization:s}-\eqref{app:eq:polarization:pb} we see that the $s$-polarization unchanged since $\bar{\bfM}_{\bfq_\parallel,s,q_z\alpha} = \bar{\bfM}_{\bfq_\parallel,s,q_z\alpha}^\parallel$, unlike the case of the perpendicular component for the $p$-polarization.
+By inspection of the polarization vectors in Eqs.~\eqref{app:eq:polarization:s}-\eqref{app:eq:polarization:pb} we see that the $s$-polarization is unaffected by the approximation since $\bar{\bfM}_{\bfq_\parallel,s,q_z\alpha} = \bar{\bfM}_{\bfq_\parallel,s,q_z\alpha}^\parallel$ already holds, unlike the case of the $p$-polarization.
 As shown in Appendix~\ref{app:fpc}, for both polarizations we can define a new set of photonic operators,

 and new effective vector-potential amplitudes for the two polarizations,